vikasreddy17/SIFApplicationDataSet/README.md

 # SIFApplicationDataSet

-Project Goal: Using given variables to predict whether a certain day was a holiday or not.
+Project Goal: UCreated machine learning model, decision tree classifier, to process variables from the given data set and predict whether a certain day was a holiday or not.

 1. Correlation Heatmap and Bar Chart